chriscareycode/nagiostv-4-nodejs/README.md

 Technology
 ------------
-NagiosTV is a JavaScript single page application with a companion Node.js server (also JavaScript) which can optionally serve the web application and send (proxy) requests to your Nagios server.
+NagiosTV is a JavaScript single page application.
+A companion Node.js server (also JavaScript) is also included which can optionally serve the web application and help send (proxy) requests to your Nagios server.

+The frontend is using the Ember.js framework.

-Screenshot on desktop
+Screenshot of NagiosTV on desktop
 ------------

 ![Display](https://chriscarey.com/software/nagiostv-4/images/nagiostv-screen.png)

-Screenshot on mobile
+Screenshot of NagiosTV on mobile
 ------------

 <img src="https://chriscarey.com/software/nagiostv-4/images/nagiostv-iphone.png" width="300" />